Community-Engaged Initiatives Grant

 - Total funds available: $3,000

-- Project can start and run anytime between May 1st till September 30th
+- Project can start and run anytime between June 1st until September 30th

 You can request up to 60 per cent of your approved funding before the project starts, based on the projected budget provided with your approved application.
 If you use this “seed funding” before the project starts, you may request the release of additional funds, provided that you include an interim expense report with your request.